flim-labs/flim-labs-api/README.md

 4. FLIM studio software

+This repository is thought to be used by FLIM LABS customers.
 For more informations on the single products of the kit you can check [FLIM LABS](https://www.flimlabs.com/) website.

+## How to get drivers

+For getting the *drivers* allowing the communication with the data acquisition card email us at info@flimlabs.com.

-## How to get it
+## How to get the API

 You can install flim_labs_api and the requested dependencies with the following *pip* command: